OpenVera docs

 MCP Integrations

-OpenVera’s skills work without these, but they make a real difference.
+OpenVera’s skills work without these, but two MCPs noticeably help.

 MCPWhat it addsInstall

 Playwright /build verifies your app in a real browser instead of jsdom.
-Catches bugs that pass unit tests. claude mcp add playwright -- npx @playwright/mcp@latest
+Catches the kind of bugs that pass unit tests. claude mcp add playwright -- npx @playwright/mcp@latest

 Context7 Up-to-date library docs injected into /research and /build.
-Prevents stale training data for fast-moving libraries. claude mcp add context7 -- npx -y @upstash/context7-mcp
+Cuts the risk of stale training data for fast-moving libraries. claude mcp add context7 -- npx -y @upstash/context7-mcp

 Run each once.
 They stick across projects.